Tjstretchalot/seeds/README.md

 For both the Java layers they will use sane performance considerations to give a more realistic portrayal of the amount of boilerplate required.
 There will not be a login system, since there is no uncertainty that I can implement those already.

+## Folder Structure

+The folders 'database', 'simulator', and 'website' each correspond to one independent application.
+In each they contain a custom folder, which is specific to the seeds project and serves only as an example, and a shared folder which is software that I expect to reuse in future projects.

+There is the additional 'shared-java' folder which contains some code that is shared between the database and simulator portions.